 They say two is better than one, but is that always the case when it comes to properties?

-If you’ve spotted a property that’s perfect for splitting into multiple homes, here are some of the things you’ll need to think about.
+If you’ve spotted a property that’s perfect for splitting into multiple homes or an HMO (a house in multiple occupation with tenants who share facilities), buy-to-let expert Matt Kelly explains some of the things you’ll need to think about.

 Is it legal?

 “Before you start, you’ll need to talk to a solicitor and make sure there’s nothing stopping you splitting a property in two (or three or four etc.).
 The deeds of the house – particularly in older homes – may contain caveats that mean you’re not allowed to split the property.

 “If you get the all-clear, the next hurdle will be planning permission.
 Each local authority has its own rules on things like access and minimum room sizes, so you’ll need to know what these are before you start drawing up plans.

 “A number of councils are implementing Article 4 Directions which will mean if you are changing the use of the property from a residential dwelling (Use Class C3) into an HMO (Use Class C4), you must obtain planning permission.
 You’ll also need to speak to the council to find out if your property requires an HMO licence.

 “Even if planners don’t have any objections in principle, you’ll need to speak to Building Control, as they’ll be more concerned about detailed standards like sound proofing, fire risk and insulation; they and the planners will both want to see your plans once you’ve applied all their requirements.

 “If you get the go-ahead from the planners, you’ll need to go back to your solicitor: if you’re turning a house into two completely separate flats, you’ll most likely be changing the property from a freehold to two leaseholds, and you’ll need to ensure these agreements are in place before you progress to selling or renting out.”